nabilfatih/nabilfatih/README.md

 ## Full Stack Developer

 I'm Nabil Akbarazzima Fatih, an AI student at OTH Regensburg with strong passion for machine learning, big data, and cutting-edge technologies, I aim to make a significant impact in the field of AI and computer science.
-I currently have a startup project, namely my Nakafa and Fibonacci which are involved in the world of AI.
+I currently have a startup project, namely Nakafa and Fibonacci which are involved in the world of AI.

 - 🌍  I'm based in 🇩🇪 Regensburg, Germany
 - 🖥️  See my projects: